Origin Story #3: Susie

-My sister Wendyand I began collaborating artistically when our children were young, making items to sell at an annual bazaar as a way to stay home with our children and contribute to our family's incomes.
-Cofounding LucyBlueKnits ten years ago was our way to share our love of fiber art with others and spend time together.
+My sister Wendy and I began collaborating artistically when our children were young, making items to sell at an annual bazaar as a way to stay home with our children and contribute to our family's incomes.
+Cofounding LucyBlueKnits 13 years ago was our way to share our love of fiber art with others and spend time together.

 I met my husband Nate at church, and we married in 1991.
 When his analytical left brain meets my creative art right brain, things can get pretty interesting sometimes!
 We share a love of cooking and entertaining, hosting weekly Sunday dinners for friends and family.
-We have four children, each of whom is creative in their own way.
+We have four children (two are married), each of whom is creative in their own way.

 Like Wendy, dogs are part of our family life.
-Currently, we have Trygg, our St. Bernard, and a Puggle puppy named Daisy.
+Currently, we have a mischievous French bulldog mutt named Harvey, and a sensitive little puggle named Stella.